Toili

-Toili is a district in the Banggai Regency of Central Sulawesi, Indonesia.
+Toili is an administrative district (kecamatan) in the Banggai Regency of Central Sulawesi, Indonesia.
 It is a largely agricultural area with palm oil plantations, gold mining, and gas and petroleum production.
 Transmigration policies have brought people from Java and the Lesser Sunda Islands.
+The district had an area of 762.63 km2 and the population was 34,420 at the 2020 census, comprising the town of Cendana and 24 rural villages (desa).
+However in 2023-24, ten of those villages were removed from Toili District to form a new Toili Raya district.